[−][src]Trait gio::ApplicationExt

 fn set_resource_base_path(&self, resource_path: Option<&str>)

-Sets (or unsets) the base resource path of self
+Sets (or unsets) the base resource path of self.

 The path is used to automatically load various [application resources][gresource] such as menu layouts and action descriptions.
 The various types of resources will be found at fixed names relative to the given base path.